Skip to Content

 By: Krystal Alanis

-Krystal Alanis is a Partner at Reddy & Neumann, P.C. with over 10 years of experience practicing U.S. business immigration law.
+Krystal Alanis is a Partner at Reddy Neumann Brown PC with over 10 years of experience practicing U.S. business immigration law.
 Krystal manages the firm’s PERM Labor Certification Department, where she oversees all EB-2 and EB-3 employment-based green card matters.
 Krystal guides clients from a variety of industries through the maze of the PERM Labor certification process and has handled thousands of PERM applications throughout her career.
 Krystal guides employers through the I-140 and Adjustment of Status process, and assists clients with temporary work visas.
 Further, she oversees the firm’s I-9 compliance team where she advises employers regarding Form I-9 Employment Eligibility Verification requirements and conducts internal audits of a company’s I-9 records, processes, and procedures.
 Additionally, Krystal represents clients in Form I-9 U.S. Immigration and Customs Enforcement (ICE) inspections (Notice of Inspection).
 Krystal successfully settled a claim with ICE over Form I-9 substantive paperwork violations that led to an 88% reduction in civil fines for her client.

 Reddy & Neumann has been serving the business community for over 20 years and is Houston’s largest immigration law firm focused solely on US.
 Employment-based immigration.
 We work with both employers and their employees, helping them navigate the immigration process quickly and cost-effectively.